The Ultimate Gitleaks Guide

 Basic Scanning Commands

-# Scan current repository
+# Scan current repository (full git history)

-gitleaks detect
+gitleaks git

 # Scan with verbose output

-gitleaks detect --verbose
+gitleaks git --verbose

-# Scan specific directory
+# Scan specific directory/repo

-gitleaks detect --source /path/to/repo
+gitleaks git --source /path/to/repo

 Understanding the Output